jdavis/jdavis.github.com/_drafts/imperative-vs-functional-programming.md

 ---
 layout: post
-title: The Differences Between Imperative and Functional Programming
+title: The Differences Between Imperative and Functional Programming.
+Part 1.
-description: An explanation of imperative and functional programming paradigms using Python for imperative and Racket/Scheme for the functional language.
+description: An explanation of imperative and functional programming paradigms.
+Part 2 will include pros and cons and example code.
-css:
-    - /css/code.css
 ---

 {{ page.title }}